kataras/iris/middleware/cors/README.md

 ## Middleware information

-This is a middleware created by @keuller for Iris.
+This is a fork of the CORS middleware from [here](https://github.com/rs/cors/)

 ## Description